 Metadata Plus (MDP) 2.0 is the underlying engine for some Episerver Commerce subsystems, such as the Catalog and Order systems.
-Business Foundation (BF) is a newer version of MDP and will eventually replace MDP.
 The engine was developed for use in the eCommerce Framework of Episerver Commerce.
 MDP lets you extend any system object with a series of meta-fields.
 It is similar to object-oriented programming.
 For example, in object-oriented programming, you can create a base Product class then a Product type object called ElectronicProduct, which inherits its properties and adds specific fields.

 How it works